Body and Mind: Effectively Treating Manic-Depression and Bi-Polar Disorder with Acupuncture

 The Chinese medical classics discuss manic-depression quite thoroughly.
 The Classical Chinese term used is Dian Kuang.

 I like to share success stories from my acupuncture clinic, as I feel they give people hope.
-There’s nothing so dispiriting (and challenging) to the healing process as hopelessness and the feelings of aloneness it brings.
+There’s nothing so dispiriting (and challenging to the healing process) as hopelessness and the feelings of aloneness it brings.
 Feelings of shame and guilt surrounding a condition are also very damaging to a person’s overall health, challenging the potential for its healing.

 Recently a patient came to me in the midst of a severe manic-depressive low.
 She felt (and looked) utterly burnt out.
 She was in a state of despair, lacking motivation, and unable to stop engaging in behavior she knew was self-destructive.
 She was overwhelmed with feelings of fear, and unable to engage with life.
 She felt desperate, not knowing what to do or where to go.
 She was also losing weight, unable to sleep, with a loss of appetite and pain all over her body.
 She and I had worked together before, so we both knew we could pull her out of this crisis.

 Treatment began by trying to stabilize the patient, helping her regain a sense of hope and animation.
 I also worked to clear the agitation and fear from her spirit.
 Her pulses (the classical Chinese medical way to assess a person’s vitality) were very weak and depleted.
-We needed to spend some time rebuilding the body’s resources, returning the functional current to the system.
+We needed to spend some time rebuilding the body’s resources, returning the functional current to her systems.
 This process took a few sessions to achieve.

 After about 10 treatments, stability was regained, and a sense of animation and motivation returned.
 The patient even began dating someone, regaining contact with the world.
-The one thing I had to be cautious about as her acupuncturist was “building” her system up too much, as she had a tendency to become manic at time, as seen by an exuberance of heat that would sometimes build in her pulses.
+The one thing I had to be cautious about as her acupuncturist was “building” her system up too much, as she had a tendency to become manic at times, as seen by an exuberance of heat that would sometimes build in her pulses.
 I questioned her about her lifestyle, counseling that she’d benefit from staying away from activities or substances that were too stimulating.
 That she should support herself with more calming lifestyle choices, such as an early bedtime and sufficient quiet time.
 There was obvious hesitation about these activities, as she’d just come out of a depression, so we discussed that they should not be too much in excess.
 I challenged her to find healthy boundaries around stimulating vs calming activities, not engaging in either side of the spectrum too long or too intensely – making sure to balance one with the other regularly.

-Longterm treatment of manic-depression is more than just stabilizing a crisis when it hits; it is about cultivating balance and support within the system on a deep physical level – within the hormonal-endocrine system.
+Longterm treatment of manic-depression is more than just stabilizing a crisis when it hits; it is about cultivating balance and support within the system on a deep physical level – within the hormonal-endocrine (Water Element) system.
 It is also about helping the patient become more conscious of a lifestyle that will support on-going balance and stability.
 My patient had to discover what activities threw her system out of balance, and which activities helped regain that balance.
 She had to build up a sense of inner strength, willpower and willingness to take responsibility for her own health.
 This remains an ongoing process.

 The Chinese medical classic Ling Shu/The Spiritual Pivot discusses manic-depression (Dian Kuang) as both a physical and emotional condition.
 The text speaks of it as “traveling” through various parts of the body, giving rise to emotional symptoms.
 This is how an acupuncturist looks at manic-depression: its origination, progression and treatment.